-With a grant from the California Department of Parks and Recreation Natural Resources Division – Coastal Program, our lab has been collaborating with Dr. Timu Gallien (UCLA, Coastal Flood Lab) to examine the interaction between estuary inlets and the adjacent beaches since 2017.
-We have collected fundamental hydraulic and hydrodynamic data and monitored evolving estuary inlets and adjacent beaches at two California State Parks, Torrey Pines/Los Peñasquitos Lagoon and Cardiff State Beach/San Elijo Lagoon (see Figure 1 & 2).
-Beaches were surveyed using real time kinematic surveying.
-Beach and estuary inlet shoreline and channel erosion data were collected using wading real time kinematic surveys and a Parks-funded UAV.
+Through these two contracts, we have collected fundamental hydraulic and hydrodynamic data and monitored evolving estuary inlets and adjacent beaches at three California State Parks, Torrey Pines State Beach/Los Peñasquitos Lagoon, Cardiff State Beach/San Elijo Lagoon, and Zmudowski State Beach/Pajaro River Estuary (see Figure 1).
+Beach and estuary inlet shoreline and channel erosion data have been collected using wading real time kinematic surveys and a Parks-funded UAV and LiDAR.
 Our high resolution subaerial inlet and adjacent beach topography provides improved, site specific inlet information that will help inform when park facilities or infrastructure may be impacted by inlet closures or large erosion events.
 Moreover, this data collection and analysis provides key data for future coupled inlet-beach morphological modeling elucidating infrastructure and ecological hazards associated with sea level rise and increased streamflow.
-Additionally, this research furthers understanding of two unstabilized, nourished beach-estuarine systems.
+Additionally, this research furthers understanding of three unstabilized, nourished beach-estuarine systems.
 Climate change will alter estuary-beach feedbacks and, in the future, these systems may require increased management (nourishment, breaching) and potentially stabilization.

 A 2019 augmentation award focused on supporting additional observational collection, as well as preliminary development of a realistic wave-current coupled hydrodynamic simulation for the Torrey Pines/Los Peñasquitos Lagoon region.